AareyanManzoor/AareyanManzoor.github.io/index.md

 classes: wide
 author_profile: true
 ---
 Hello I am Aareyan Manzoor.
-I did my UG at ASU, and now am doing grad school at U Waterloo.
-I love the interplay of different fields in math and as such I have decided to go into operator algebras, a field that intersects pretty much every other field of math.
-I am currently interested in the intersection of Quantum information and operator algebras.
-This is mainly due to MIP\*=RE.
-Currently I am approaching this through the idea of group stability, which asks the questions "how close is an approximate homomorphism to an actual one" for different notions of close and approximate.
-Turns out this appearns on both ends of the MIP\*=RE and Connes embedding equivalence.
+I did my undergrad at Arizona State University and my Masters at University of Waterloo.
+I am currently doing my PhD also at Waterloo under the supervision of <a href="https://www.math.uwaterloo.ca/~m2branna/">Micheal Brannan</a>.
+I work on Operator algebras and its intersections with quantum information.
+I am particularly interested in ideas surrounding the Connes embedding problem, my lifes goal right now being to find a non-hyperlinear group.

 This is my website.
+I will have a research section to list my research/teaching things.
 I shall have a section on my blog, which I will update periodically with cool math stuff I learn.
-I will have a section for scans, I believe in freedom of information even when certain institutions don't.
-I will put up scans of work that are not avalaible anywhere on the net there, that I get my hand on ofcourse.
 I also used to run a TeX group, but it is inactive right now.
 I will keep the page up since we did produce good work.

 If you want to hangout/talk to me, feel free to add my discord johnds.
+If you are a Bangladeshi in math hit me up!